 On November 30, 2022, PAVmed and the Company entered into a payroll and benefit expense reimbursement agreement (the "PBERA").
 Historically, PAVmed had paid for certain payroll and benefit-related expenses in respect of the Company's personnel on behalf of the Company, and the Company had reimbursed PAVmed for the same.
 Pursuant to the PBERA, PAVmed agreed to continue to pay such expenses, and the Company agreed to continue to reimburse PAVmed for the same.
 The PBERA further provided that the expenses would be reimbursed on a quarterly basis or at such other frequency as the parties may determine, in cash or, subject to approval by the board of directors of each of PAVmed and the Company, in shares of the Company's common stock, with such shares valued at the volume weighted average price of such stock during the final ten trading days preceding the later of the two dates on which such stock issuance is approved by the board of directors of each of PAVmed and the Company (subject to a floor price of \$0.40 per share), or in a combination of cash and shares.
 However, in no event would the Company issue any shares of its common stock to PAVmed in satisfaction of all or any portion of the expenses if the issuance of such shares of its common stock would exceed the maximum number of shares of common stock that the Company may issue under the rules or regulations of Nasdaq, unless the Company obtained the approval of its stockholders as required by the applicable rules of Nasdaq for issuances of shares of its common stock in excess of such amount.
-In the year ended December 31, 2022, the Company incurred total of approximately \$10.2 million of payroll and benefit-related expenses payable to PAVmed of which: \$4.5 million related to the six months ended June 30, 2022 (which was paid in cash); \$\$2.7 million related to the three months ended September 30, 2022 (which was settled by the issue of 1,479,326 shares of common stock of the Company in December 2022, as provided for under the PBERA); and the remaining balance of \$3.0 million (which was an unpaid payment obligation liability of the Company as of December 31, 2022).
+In the years ended December 31, 2023 and 2022, the Company incurred a total of approximately \$1.8 million and \$10.2 million, respectively, of payroll and benefit-related expenses payable to PAVmed.
+Of such amount, approximately \$3.0 million (all in respect of amounts accrued in the year ended December 31, 2022) was paid through the issuance of 2,155,916 shares of the Company's common stock to PAVmed.